kdoore/cs1335-gitbook-S16/functions.md

 #Functions

-Functions allow modular design and reusability of program components.
+Functions allow modular design and re-usability of program components.

 Functions should be designed to perform a well-defined, specific task.
 Functions should be designed so that they are not inter-dependent on code external to the function and so that they don't cause unintended side-effects to code outside of the function.